arthur-debert/lual/README.md

 ## Built-in Components

-It has a small but useful set of dispatchers and formatters:
+It has a small but useful set of dispatchers and presenters:

 **dispatchers:**